a-mhamdi/a-mhamdi/README.md

 ## Hi, I'm **Abdelbacet Mhamdi**

 I really enjoy programming in `Julia`, `Python`, `Matlab`, `LabVIEW`, and using `LaTeX` for typesetting.
+My OS of choice is `Linux`.
 It's a lot of fun for me to work with these tools and I feel like I learn something new every time I use them.

 #### TIME TRACKING
 <!--START_SECTION:waka-->